gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/DiogoAntunes/UseCaseDiagram.md

 #### Primary
 Player
 #### Secondary
 Player (0 or more) - other players in the map that affect gameplay.
-Remote Game Server.

 ## Import save